Atlantic vs. Mediterranean, where to do nautical training?

 - Navigation in protected waters.
 The Rías make Galicia a unique enclave for sailing because they help to generate a safe space for sailing during all year roundwith calm winds and calm waters.
 Hundreds of capes and dreamlike landscapes await the coastal sailor.

 - Mild to moderate conditions.
-In contrast to the image we have of Galicia, in the R In the Baixas estuaries the usual winds do not exceed 15 knots.
+Unlike the image we have of Galicia, in the RIn the Baixas estuaries the usual winds do not exceed 15 knots.
 Inside the estuaries there are no waves and the swell outside the estuaries has a very long period that generates gentle waves without a breaker.
 When there are storms, inside the estuaries you can sail without any problem.

 - Reliable weather forecasts.
-In Galicia we can accurately plan the outings for nautical practices because the weather forecasts are reliable even 7 days in advance.
+In Galicia, we can precisely plan nautical practice outings because weather reports are reliable even 7 days in advance.

 - Plentiful harbors and beaches with easy anchorages.
-Only in the Ría de Vigo we have 16 marinas with wide corridors and finger, and the vast majority of beaches are possible safe anchorages because they are fully protected from the wind and sea.
-So the options to sleep peacefully are many and varied.
+In the Ría de Vigo alone, we have 16 marinas with wide fairways and fingers, and most beaches offer safe anchorages because they are fully protected from wind and sea.
+So, the options for a peaceful night’s sleep are numerous and varied.

 Take your sailing lessons with Jules Verne

-In Julio Verne Náutica we offer all the practices for Spanish qualifications and we have instructors who are true professionals of the nautical, with passion for their work, experience in pleasure boats and vocation for teaching.
+At Julio Verne Náutica, we offer all practical courses for Spanish qualifications and have instructors who are true nautical professionals, passionate about their work, experienced in recreational boats, and dedicated to teaching.

 Get in touch with us if you want to improve your sailing skills in one of the most in one of the most incredible destinations to enjoy a boat trip.